yahoo/panoptes_docker/Readme.md

 ![show-services.sh](resources/panoptes_show_services.png)

 `show-influxdb.sh` first dumps the data that we're interested in, then tails the logs to show the following calls.
 This is generally the first step in troubleshooting because InfluxDB holds the measurement data.
-Note: there is a five minute delay in the collection of stats, and the output can get a little large.
+Note: there is a 5 minute delay in the collection of stats, and the output can get a little large.
 To help with this, run:

 ```
 /usr/bin/influx -database 'Panoptes' -format=csv -execute 'SHOW MEASUREMENTS' | more